Do you feel confident and comfortable in what you wear?

 Greens – Strong, Persistent, Wealth

 Green is the colour of calm and relaxation.
 This is the reason the waiting room before going on a tv set is called the “Green Room”.
 Again, the shade will determine how formal the attire is with regard to colour which would be suitable for business.
-The deeper the green the more formal and business-like.
+The deeper the green the more formal and b

 Greys – Reputable, Calm, Controlled

 Wearing grey communicates independence and in a business or career situation this can be a positive as it can show that you are able to think independently, that you are self-sufficient and capable of thinking on your own.

 The power of colour can have an effect on you and those around you.
 Colour can give you confidence and as William Arruda who is the author of Ditch, Dare.Do! says “When you wear something that just feels right, you are confident.
 And it is also great to have a trademark look.
 It makes you memo

 Want your biggest style question answered?
 Simply contact Moana and if selected we'll write up a whole post to answer your question (don't worry you can stay anonymous).